 And our Education Team completed work on Coral Reefs:A Hydrous Learning Expedition with generous support from the National Geographic Society.
 This innovative education and awareness product provides participants with in-depth exposure to the ocean and our threatened coral ecosystems.

 The Hydrous is actively looking for partnerships, donations, and funding opportunities to expand and distribute these projects.

 Digitizing Corals from the Smithsonian Collection

-The Hydrous has been collaborating with the Smithsonian’s National Museum of Natural History, Digitization Program Office to digitize specimens from the Smithsonian’s collection.
+The Hydrous continues to collaborate with the Smithsonian’s National Museum of Natural History, Digitization Program Office to digitize specimens from the Smithsonian’s collection.
 The purpose of this project is to make ecosystems and the collection more available to the public.
-Here is a sneak peak at the first 3D coral model to help celebrate International Year of the Reef.
-A large group of additional models will be released later this year.
+The model above was released to celebrate the International Year of the Reef.
+A large group of additional models will be released soon.

 Hydrous Ocean Education Kits

 The Hydrous has created its first Hydrous Learning Expedition, THE CORAL REEFS.
 This learning expedition is delivered in the form of a physical “kit” which includes 3D models, a Dive Journal, card decks, a board game and more.
 It is designed to give participants a wide range of experiences with the ocean, providing an appreciation and understanding of coral reefs and the threats to these endangered ecosystem.

 It begins with basic immersion in the ocean, engaging participants in thinking about the ocean and “diving into” the IMMERSE VR movie, as well as learning about corals with 3D Hydrous Coral Models.
 This encourages curiosity and provides basic intuitions about coral reefs.